hoylemd/500px-challenge/README.md

 This is as far as I've gotten.
 Next up would be implementing the detail page view, followed by arbitrary paging and tests.

+## Future improvements

+Beyond the requirements stated, I'd make the following changes:

+- productionize the servers. (e.g. gunicorn for the bff, compile the js to a minified bundle + serve by productionized nginx.)
+- add a testing container to do subcutaneous testing